Operational Due Diligence

 Enhance the terms of the deal

-Our dedicated ODD team operates independent of our Investment Department and is comprised of Finance and Legal professionals.
-The ODD team performs several different reviews, the three primary being:
+Our ODD team operates independent of our Investment Department and is comprised of Finance and Legal professionals.
+The ODD Team performs several different reviews, the three primary being:

 Ongoing Monitoring